|

 In

-time who struck it rich.
-They became wealthy not by swinging
+the time who struck it rich.
+They became wealthy not by

-a pick or hefting a shovel but by providing services to the
+swinging a pick or hefting a shovel but by providing services

-miners.
-Shovels could cost $50 and bartenders often made
+to the miners.
+Shovels could cost $50 and bartenders often

-hundreds or even thousands of dollars profit on a single barrel of
+made hundreds or even thousands of dollars profit on a single

 In 1869, several men built the first road into Bullion Canyon